Bluehost vs. Pagely – Budget Hosting vs. Enterprise WordPress Hosting

 Bluehost Pricing Structure

 However, once you jump to higher tiers, you’ll see some increases.
-The Basic Plan is fantastic for new blogs or small sites but limits your websites to one.
-Their Plus Plan, which allows unlimited websites, goes for about $5.45 per month.
+The Basic Plan is fantastic for new blogs or small sites, but limits your websites to one.
+Their Plus Plan, which allows unlimited websites, costs $5.45 per month.
+If you’re in it for the long haul, their Choice Plus Plan, at around $5.45 per month, offers additional perks, including a free CDN.
+Those who want dedicated hosting start at around $19.99 per month.
+Overall, Bluehost tends to cater to the budget-conscious.

 Pagely Pricing Structure

 Both Bluehost and Pagely come with their own strengths in pricing.
 Depending on your needs, the lower cost of Bluehost may look appealing.
-Yet, Pagely offers services that could save you money in the long run with their enterprise-grade features.
+Yet, Pagely offers services that could save you money in the long run with its enterprise-grade features.

 Performance